-media, displayed in grocery stores and pharmacies, and promoted widely on the Internet, dietary supplements look like just another consumer product on the shelf.
-But are they?
-Take this quiz created by the Federal Trade Commission to find out how much you know about using dietary supplements safely.
+Take this quiz created by the Federal Trade Commission to find out how much you know about safely using dietary supplements.

-- 1. A supplement labeled "natural" means that it also is:
+- 1. A supplement labeled "natural" means that it also is A. Mild

-- A. mild

-- B. without any risk of side effects
+- B. Without any risk of side effects

-- C. safe to use with other medications
+- C. Safe to use with other medications

-- D. none of the above
+- D. None of the above

-- Since dietary supplements are so easily available-and don't require a doctor's prescription-they are much safer than drug products

-and can be used to self-treat illnesses without a health professional's advice or supervision.
+- Since dietary supplements are so readily available and don't require a doctor's prescription, they are much safer than drug products and can be used to self-treat illnesses without a health professional's advice or supervision.

-- ☐ True ☐ False
+A. True

+B. False

-- Testimonials in dietary supplement promotions give a good idea of the supplement's benefits and safety because they're based on firsthand accounts.
+- Testimonials in dietary supplement promotions give a good idea of the supplement's benefits and safety because they're based on first-hand accounts.

-- ☐ True ☐ False
+A. True B. False

 - 4. Many supplements have proven health benefits.

-- ☐ True ☐ False
+A. True B. False

-- 5. Before you start taking a dietary supplement, talk it over with a knowledgeable person like:
+- 5. Before you start taking a dietary supplement, talk it over with a knowledgeable person, such as .

-- A. your doctor or health professional
+- A. Your doctor or healthcare professional

-- B. your pharmacist
+- B. Your pharmacist

-- C. a supplement salesperson
+- C. A supplement salesperson

-- D. a friend who takes them
+- D. A friend who takes them